 Scotland is the only country among the home nations that don’t have back-to-back bank holidays at Easter.

-For those in England, Wales and Northern Ireland, there is the option of sandwiching annual leave entitlement either side of the bank holidays in order to receive an extended break.
+For those in England, Wales and Northern Ireland, there is the option of sandwiching annual leave entitlement on either side of the bank holidays to receive an extended break.

-For example, booking Thursday the 1st of April off will mean that someone can be off for five consecutive days (including weekends) at the cost of just one holiday day.
+For example, booking Thursday 1 April off will mean that someone can be off for five consecutive days (including weekends) at the cost of just one holiday day.

 Christmas holidays provide a further opportunity for some strategic holiday planning.

 This year, Christmas Day and Boxing Day fall on a Saturday and Sunday respectively, meaning that the two bank holidays jump to the following Monday and Tuesday.
-And, with New Year’s Day also falling on a weekend, Monday the 3rd of January 2022 is also a bank holiday.
+And, with New Year’s Day also falling on a weekend, Monday 3 January 2022 is also a bank holiday.

-For those fortunate enough to live in Scotland, the bank holiday normally scheduled for the 2nd of January also falls on a weekend.
-This means that Tuesday the 4th of January 2022 becomes a bank holiday too.
+For those fortunate enough to live in Scotland, the bank holiday normally scheduled for the 2 January also falls on a weekend.
+This means that Tuesday 4 January 2022 becomes a bank holiday too!

-Booking time off between Wednesday the 29th and Friday the 31st of December will mean that someone can be away from work for a period of 10 (11 in Scotland ) days (including weekends) while using up just three annual leave days.
+So, booking time off between Wednesday 29 Friday 31 December will mean that someone can be away from work for a period of 10 (11 in Scotland ) days (including weekends) while using up just three annual leave days.